O365/python-o365/docs/html/_sources/usage.rst.txt

 Message class is representation of a single mail in your inbox.
 You can fetch the messages in your mailbox using `FluentInbox`.

-Reading or Updating Existing Message
+Reading & Updating Existing Message
 ------------------------------------
 .. code-block:: python